Long-Term Dangers of Percocet Abuse

 What are the long-term dangers of Percocet abuse?
 What will it do to your body and your mind over time?
 Is Percocet addiction dangerous, and can it be stopped?

-Percocet is generally prescribed to treat chronic pain, and it can cause a wide range of serious side effects if taken other than as prescribed.
+Percocet is generally prescribed to treat chronic pain and can cause a wide range of serious side effects if taken other than as prescribed.
 Unfortunately, Percocet is amongst the most commonly abused prescription medications in the United States.
-The National Institute on Drug Abuse (NIDA) reported that in 2017, an estimated 18 million Americans over the age of 12 had abused prescription medications at least once during their lifetimes.
-NIDA also reported that during the same year, roughly 2 million Americans had abused prescription painkillers within the past year.
+The National Institute on Drug Abuse (NIDA) reported that in 2020, an estimated 16.1 million Americans over 12 abused prescription medications at least once.
+NIDA also reported that during the same year, roughly 9.3 million Americans had abused prescription painkillers within the past year.
 Potent painkillers like Percocet can be extremely dangerous when misused.
 Long-term abuse frequently leads to addiction, which can seriously and permanently damage an individual’s overall health and severely compromise their way of life.

 Side Effects of Percocet Addiction

-Even when it is taken as prescribed by a medical professional, Percocet can result in mild to moderate side effects.
+Even when taken as prescribed by a medical professional, Percocet can result in mild to moderate side effects.
 These side effects include:

 - Nausea and vomiting